braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/treasure_data/treasure_data_for_currents.md

 ## Integration

 The recommended approach to connecting with Treasure Data is through Postback API.
-This method doesn't require an out-of-the-box connector and data can be received through a server push.
+This method doesn't require an out-of-the-box connector and data can be received through a push approach.
 All events sent in one data batch are inside of one field of one row in a JSON array, which needs to be parsed to get the required data.

 {% alert important %}
-Ingestion into Treasure Data via event collector currently doesn't happen in real-time.
+Ingestion into Treasure Data through event-collector currently doesn't happen in real-time and may take up to five minutes.
 {% endalert %}

 ### Step 1: Setup Treasure Data Postback API with Braze

 Instructions for creating a Postback API can be found on the [Treasure Data][3] website.
-Braze will directly send the updated events to Treasure Data in real-time, with the exception of ingestion via event collector.
+Braze will directly send the updated events to Treasure Data in real-time, with the exception of ingestion through event-collector.
 Once completed, Treasure Data will provide a data source URL to copy for use in the next step.

 ### Step 2: Create Current